Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 Teachers know the education process is dysfunctional every time they see the cavernous disparity in the levels of academic preparedness and emotional development of students as they arrive for their first day of kindergarten.

-What do students know and what can they do?
-Some may be reading.
-Others may or may not know their letters and numbers.
-Many others may not have learned their colors and may be behind in the development of an array of skills children must acquire.
-Where should we start our work with them to ensure they are moving forward at the cusp of their learning threshold?
-How do we make certain we do not push these children too far and too fast?
+What does each child know and what can they do?
+Some may be reading, others may or may not know their letters and numbers.
+Many others may not have learned their colors and may be behind in the development of an array of physical, academic, and emotional skills healthy children must acquire.
+“Where should we start our work with them to ensure they are moving forward at the cusp of their learning threshold?” is a question every educators must ask.

-The professional men and women given the responsibility for a classroom know the education process is ineffectual when there is neither an expectation, strategy, nor process in place to tailor an academic plan to meet the unique needs of individual kids.
-Without such a plan how can teachers guide each child from the point at which we find them to where each needs to go?
-Academic standards provide clear expectations of what it is believed students should be able to accomplish by the end of this first year of school and each year, thereafter, as if it is a realistic expectation for all students.
+The professional men and women given the responsibility for a classroom know the education process is ineffectual when there is neither an expectation, strategy, nor process in place to tailor an academic plan to meet the unique needs of their students.
+Without such a plan how can we guide them from the point at which we find them to where they need to go?

-Policy makers must understand that teaching kids, in at least one respect, is akin to a golf shot.
+Policy makers need to understand that teaching kids, in at least one respect, is akin to a golf shot.
 The farther down the fairway the ball must travel the more exaggerated are the consequences of flaws in the misalignment of the golfer’s body, the speed and arc of the swing, the angle of the face of the clubhead, and the fraction of the micrometers away from the sweet spot on the club face where it struck the ball.

 When there are worksheets to exchange and grade in class, or graded tests and quizzes to return to students, teachers know understanding one’s mistakes is one of the most important keys to learning but, after every lesson and test there are always more mistakes by more students than teachers have time to address.

 Our teachers know the process is not structured to focus on success when the purpose of tests and other assignments is more focused on determining the appropriate letter grade to signify how a student’s scores rank among classmates, than it is about learning.
-Whether they think about it consciously or just know intuitively, it is apparent to many the education process is structured like a competition in which some students succeed, and others do not.
+Whether they think about it consciously or just know intuitively, it is apparent to many that the education process is structured like a competition in which some students succeed, and others do not.
 The grades recorded provide incontrovertible evidence that the education process is focused, not on the best each child can do but rather on the best kids can do in the allotted time when measured against the achievement of others.

-What teachers may not realize is the malaise they feel, at various times in a school year, is the absence of any sense of accomplishment and affirmation of their own efforts.
+What teachers may not realize is the malaise they feel, at various times in a school year, is the absence of any sense of accomplishment and affirmation for their own efforts.
 Teachers need to experience success every bit as much as their students and celebrating success provides validation for students and teachers alike.
 How could any of us deal, daily, with the frustration of not being given the time and resources necessary to complete much of the important work we are given and, therefore, are unable to enjoy the satisfaction that comes from a job well done?

 Teachers know the system is failing, each new school year, when they must begin anew, striving to develop relationships with too many new students, many of whom are poorly prepared for the work that awaits them and when this is repeated, annually.
 This defect is most notable when the previous year’s fifth graders arrive in middle school and the previous year’s eighth grade students move on to high school.
 Far too many students are less prepared for each succeeding transition than they were for the preceding one.

 In these situations, which happen far more often than outsiders can imagine, our schools are scrambling to give themselves justification for graduating students, rather than striving to assure their students qualify for graduation and are well-prepared for life after high school.
 This is one reason graduation rates are the least meaningful measure of success for schools, teachers, and students.
-Critics must understand graduation rates tell us nothing about the quality of effort given by teachers and little about how much graduates have learned and how well.

 Finally, teachers try not to think about the challenges these young men and women will face when they take possession of what, for many, are meaningless documents when they walk across the stage at graduation.

-If only teachers, principals, and, most of all, superintendents, were given an opportunity to see how poorly their graduates will do when they seek admission to and struggle to perform in their college or vocational classrooms; when they struggle to pass the ASVAB to qualify for enlistment in the military; or when they report for their first day of work poorly prepared to do the job, assuming they were fortunate to find one for which they were qualified.
-These are things employers and recruiters see, routinely and about which many educators are unaware.
-These are things I have witnessed my whole career.
-These are the unacceptable outcomes that drive advocates of “school choice.”
+If only teachers, principals, and, most of all, superintendents, were given an opportunity to see how poorly their graduates will do when they seek admission to and struggle to perform in their college or vocational classrooms; when they report for their first day of work poorly prepared to do the job, assuming they were fortunate to find one for which they were qualified; and, when they struggle to pass the ASVAB to qualify for enlistment in the military—a reality I witnessed weekly during my fourteen years as a part time ASVAB test administrator.
+These are things employers and recruiters see, routinely and about which education leaders and policy makers appear to be oblivious.

 Non-teachers reading these words are often thinking, “why don’t teachers say something to someone?”
 “Why don’t they pound on their desks?”

-The answer is so many of them do, especially in their first few years of teaching.
-Teachers express their frustrations over the inefficacy of the education process every time they meet with their administrators to talk about students whose needs are not being met, or attend union or association meetings, or even when sitting across from a colleague in the faculty break room.
+The answer is that so many of them do, especially in their first few years of teaching.
+Teachers express their frustrations over the inefficacy of the existing education process every time they meet with their administrators to talk about students whose needs are not being met, or attend union or association meetings, or even when sitting across from a colleague in the faculty break room.
 How many years does it take before these dedicated professionals give in to the futility of complaining, and relent to the inevitable?
 Is it one, five, ten, or twenty years?

 What our teachers and principals discover, at a point in the early portions of their careers, is the intransigence of the American education process and of its leaders and policy makers.
 Later we will offer evidence to affirm these assertions from multiple perspectives.
 Taken as a whole, the evidence of the inefficacy of the education process could not be more compelling.

-What follows is a preview of how The Hawkins Model© is designed to address the issues we have identified and follow that up by sharing what I observed in one middle school classroom in a diverse public school district.
+We will begin with a preview of how The Hawkins Model© is designed to address the issues we have identified and follow that up by sharing what I observed in one middle school classroom in a diverse public school district.
 This was an opportunity to try a different approach and that led to the reimagination of the education process.

 What Will This New Model Look Like and How Will it Work?